mrun0205/IFCB_FieldGuide/README.md

   ![WebUI](README.assets/WebUI.jpg)

 - Navigate to the **Hardware** tab and note the **humidity and temperature**.
-This will have changed after transport from the lab (Fig. 15).
-Also make sure the **Live** button above humidity and temp is not highlighted since this makes the software die L The software updates the temperature and humidity readings every minute or so.
+This will have changed after transport from the lab.
+Also make sure the **Live** button above humidity and temp is not highlighted since this makes the software die.
+The software updates the temperature and humidity readings every minute or so.
 Both of these readings are relative to the initial readings and will fluctuate according to the external temperature, and temperature of the water being samples.
 If temperature exceeds 35C the IFCB should be turned off as this can damage the CPU.
 If humidity rises more than 10% from initial reading it might indicate a leak in the reagent bags/syringe/internal fluidics and the IFCB should be monitored.
 Turn off the IFCB if humidity exceeds 60%.

   ![Hardware tab_T+H](README.assets/Hardware tab_T+H.jpg)